JWST Data Calibration Considerations

 Flux

-The requirements for absolute flux calibration vary by instrument and observation mode.
-They are listed in Table 1.
-For the details of targets, etc. see the JWST Data Absolute Flux Calibration article.
+Table 1 lists the requirements for absolute flux calibration, which vary by instrument and observation mode.
+For the details of targets, etc. see the article on JWST Data Absolute Flux Calibration.
 Note that the needed flux prediction accuracy on the targets exceeds those listed in the table as there are other terms involved beyond the prediction accuracy (aperture correction accuracy, stability, etc.).

 Table 1.
 Absolute flux requirements